 - 1. There must be air in the delivery system, - 2.
 There must be something pushing on the air, and - 3.
-There must be a restriction near the hose so the air compresses.
+There must be restriction near the hose causing the air to compress.

 Air in the delivery system by itself poses no particular hazard; e.g. whenever delivery system is cleaned out, it's full of air.
-It's only when the air is compressed, thereby storing energy, that a hazard is created.
+It's only when the air is compressed, thereby storing energy, that the hazard may exist.